Generic selectors

 Arguably the home of the biggest club on this list, Leeds United's Elland Road sees us take a substantial jump in terms of capacity within the ground.
 Its ability to hold over 37,000 spectators means it is the third-largest stadium in the Championship.

-Despite its obvious status within English football, Elland Road actually started its life as primarily a home ground for Rugby League side Holbeck.
-In fact, it was not used by Leeds United until over 20 years after its opening in 1919.
+Despite its obvious status within English football, Elland Road started its life as primarily a home ground for Rugby League side Holbeck.
+In fact, Leeds United did not use it until over twenty years after its opening in 1919.

 However, as mentioned, the ground is now steeped in historical importance within football, having hosted multiple FA Cup semi-finals and also a handful of fixtures as a venue at the 1996 European Championships.